CEED/libCEED/libceed-mixed-design-decisions.md

 ***Discussion point: SetArray behavior***

-We must first define exactly what we mean by `SetArray` in this context.
-One way to interpret it is "use exactly this data," when coupled with the `CEED_USE_POINTER` or `CEED_OWN_POINTER` options.
-A possible consequence of such an interpretation would be to omit any "requested precision" parameter from the multiprecision version of `SetArray`, indicating that the `CeedVector` should update itself to use the given data, in whichever precision it is -- or the multiple precisions it is in, if the general interface uses `CeedScalarArray *` to pass the data (see discussion on options for general interface below).
-One could argue this is the direct correlation to the `CeedScalar` (current) case.
-However, we could also add a preferred precision argument to this function, as with the other multiprecision versions, and have the `CeedVector` convert the input data as necessary.
-This could, however, blur the lines between the `modes` of the function, as a `CEED_USE_POINTER` mode might still end up allocating and copying/casting data as in the `CEED_COPY_VALUES` case.
+Should `SetArray` take one or two precision arguments?

+ - One argument: the precision of the data you want the `CeedVector` to use (interface with `void *`)

+ - Two arguments: the precision of the data you want the `CeedVector` to use, plus the precision you want it to use the precision in -- such that the vector will convert/copy the given data to the new precision.
+In this case, would the `CeedVector` have both precisions valid after this operation?
+   Potential confusion in that `CEED_USE_POINTER` could result in allocation/ownership of the new precision data, as well as non-owning storage of the given data.

 Another possible difficulty in not being able to set the data directly through pointers could be in the common use case of passive input data which will be used in the QFunction, resulting in